obsidianmd/obsidian-help/en/Teams/Commercial licenses.md

 If your notes contain content directly related to work projects or processes for a company with more than one employee, then yes, you need a commercial license.

 **I’m still not sure if I need a commercial license.
 What should I do?**
-If you still have questions regarding the commercial license requirements, [[Help and support#Contact Obsidian support|contact Obsidian support]] and describe your situation in detail.
+If you still have questions regarding the commercial license requirements, contact [[Help and support#Contact Obsidian support|Obsidian support]] and describe your situation in detail.

 ### Purchasing process